 - Ensure that, upon completion of the videoconference with the Cincinnati Art Museum, students are more aware of the history of not only the Reception Dress, but also the city of Cincinnati. - Review with students what they learned during the videoconference.
 Ask them whether it helped in their understanding of the effects of history on fashion. - Tell the students that they are going to break up into collaborative teams, and explain that each team is going to research one historical period from the twentieth century (decade). - Using the Reception Dress, model this activity for your students.
 You will have already spoken to them about the historical events that took place at the time the dress was created, but the review may help. - Have students, upon completion of their research, prepare an oral presentation with accompanying visuals on their historical period.
-Students should be encouraged to create a demonstration board illustrating their presentation. - Explain to students that presentations should address the following discussion question: - How did the historical period that we researched affect the fashion of its time? - Give students a week to research and create their presentations.
+Students should be encouraged to create a demonstration board illustrating their presentation. - Explain to students that presentations should address the following discussion question: - How did the historical period that we researched affect the fashion of its time? - What were the driving factors for this particular period's fashion and has there been a recurrence of this fashion and why? - Give students a week to research and create their presentations.
 For younger grades, teacher may choose to do this as a class activity.
 This would be a wonderful lesson to use if you are studying a particular time period and want the students to focus on just that subject matter.